What is land use?

 Its our land use planning system!

-Timeline history of land use planning
+History of land use planning in Oregon